pypa/pipfile/README.rst

   * Existing requirements files tend to proliferate into multiple files - e.g. ``dev-requirements.txt``, ``test-requirements.txt``, etc. - but a ``Pipfile`` will allow seamlessly specifying groups of dependencies in one place.
   * This will be surfaced as only two built-in groups (*default* &     *development*). (see note below)

-* Fully specified (and *deterministic*) environments in the form of ``Pipfile.freeze``.
+* Fully specified (and *deterministic*) environments in the form of ``Pipfile.lock``.
-  A deployed application can then be completely redeployed with the same exact versions of all recursive dependencies, by referencing the ``Pipfile.freeze`` file.
+  A deployed application can then be completely redeployed with the same exact versions of all recursive dependencies, by referencing the ``Pipfile.lock`` file.

 The concrete requirements for a Python Application would come from ``Pipfile``.
 This would include where the packages should be fetched from and their loose version constraints.

-The details of the environment (all installed packages with pinned versions and other details) would be stored in ``Pipfile.freeze``, for reproducibility.
+The details of the environment (all installed packages with pinned versions and other details) would be stored in ``Pipfile.lock``, for reproducibility.
 This file will be automatically generated and should not be modified by the user.

     NOTE: Custom groups may be added in the future.
 Remember, it is easier to add features in the future than it is to remove them.